heycodingkr/msa-starter-boilerplate-with-node.js/README.md

-# MSA node.js stater. event-driven architecture based server.
+# MSA node.js stater.
+Based on event-driven architecture.

 This project forked from moleculer framework which is node.js msa framework. it is modifed for creating service for me.